brettz9/asyouwish/README.md

 privileged apps to be opened merely as new tabs or windows within Firefox, this is also possible (by avoiding the profile command line flag).

-Work is planned for [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) (work not yet ready for release) to assist in the creation of such shortcuts (and it is hoped that AsYouWish can then allow a custom module to allow ExecuteBuilder functions such as associating desktop file extensions with web applications to be requested via the web).
+Work is planned for [Executable Builder](https://github.com/brettz9/executable-builder) (work not yet ready for release) to assist in the creation of such shortcuts (and it is hoped that AsYouWish can then allow a custom module to allow Executable Builder functions such as associating desktop file extensions with web applications to be requested via the web).

 # Comparison to ["Molecule Man"](http://en.wikipedia.org/wiki/Molecule_Man) in the Marvel Universe